-A computer worm is a type of malware program which infects other systems by making multiple copies of itself and spreading itself onto other computers within the network.
-Worms exploit certain parts of the operating system that are not visible to the user.
+A computer worm is a type of malicious software program which infects other systems by making multiple copies of itself and spreading itself onto other computers within the network.
+Computer worms exploit certain parts of the operating system that are not visible to the user.
 The infection is only noticed when the system consumes most of the resources due to the worm’s uncontrolled replication.
 This in turn slows and stops the performance of other services in the computer’s operating system.

 Malware engineers develop computer worms to spread infection without any human intervention.
 It is all set to start the attack, when it becomes active on the infected system.
 Primitively, the worms spread i through storage media, floppy discs, which when inserted onto the disc space would then activate and then start infecting other storage devices connected to the target system.
 This is why USBs are often the delivery mechanisms for computer worms.

 Computer worms propagate through the existing vulnerabilities in the network.
 For instance, the WannaCry ransomware worm infected systems with Windows installs that had a vulnerability in the first version of the Server Message Block resource sharing protocol.